szilvia-csernus/movie-recommendations-from-embeddings/README.md

     - Create a project API key under Dashboard / API keys
     - Create a NOMIC Atlas account here: https://atlas.nomic.ai/

-1. Clone the project. - Be aware that the project includes the cached, movie_embeddings.pkl file which is 86MB in size.
-This file helps avoid charges from OpenAI if you choose to run the embedding function with the same parameters as in the project.
-If you plan to use the embedding function for a different dataset / model, downloading this file won't be neccessary.
+1. Clone the project. - Be aware that the project includes the original dataset I used (`wiki_movie_plots_deduped.csv`) as well as the cached, `movie_embeddings.pkl` file which are 81MB and 86MB in size, respectively.
+Assuming you choose to run the embedding function with the same parameters as in the project, the cache file would help avoid charges from OpenAI,.
+If you plan to use the embedding function for a different dataset / model, downloading these files won't be neccessary.

 2. Create a virtual environment inside the project folder: